 - “Tokos” (Greek word meaning “birth” or “offspring”)

 - But tocotrienol has an extra part: “triene” which refers to the presence of three double bondsImagine your body like a giant Lego set.
 All the different parts (cells, tissues, organs) are connected by tiny building blocks called bonds.
-These bonds hold everything together and allow your body to function properly. • Other Names: Scientists might use… Read More in its chemical structure.
+These bonds hold everything together and allow your body to function properly. • Other Names: Scientists might use more specific terms depending on the type of bond, like… Read More in its chemical structure.

 - “-ol” (a suffix indicating a chemical alcohol) is present in both tocopherol and tocotrienol.